Han Ga-in

-Han Ga-in (born Kim Hyun-joo on February 2, 1982) is a South Korean actress.
+Kim Hyun-joo (Korean: 김현주), better known by the stage name Han Ga-in (한가인), is a South Korean actress and model.
 She starred in television series Yellow Handkerchief and Terms of Endearment early in her career, and became a sought-after model in commercials.
 Her projects in 2012 were hugely successful, with her period drama Moon Embracing the Sun topping the TV ratings chart, and her film Architecture 101 becoming a box office hit.